oxixes/nintendo-wiki/Pia-Types.md

 | [InetAddress](#inetaddress) | Address |

 ## StationLocation
 The station location holds information that allows Pia to connect to a given station.
+Many fields are directly taken from a [station url](NEX-Common-Types#stationurl), when NEX is used.

 Up to Pia version 5.9, a station location contained either a public or a private address.
 In Pia 5.10 and later, it contains both.